-Throughout the year youngsters may be involved in field trips.
+Throughout the year students may be involved in field trips.
 Teachers will send home notices in advance of any outing that involves transporting students off the premises.
 Field trips are an extension of the classroom into the world of experience.
 Visits to attend live theater, concerts, farms, forests, factories and organizations give students knowledge they can use to understand formal instruction and connect in the classroom.
-Trips also serve to unite scattered knowledge which students already possess.
 Supervision on field trips is provided by staff.
 For certain trips, parents may be asked to chaperone.
 Only children in the classroom taking the field trip may attend.
 Prior to volunteering and chaperoning all volunteers must submit a Volunteer Form and pass a Criminal History Verification that will be kept on file in our office.